FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/tagging.rst

 Now if a :term:`safe` request matches the criteria under ``match``, the response will be tagged with ``news``.
 When an unsafe request matches, the tag ``news`` will be invalidated.

-See the :doc:`tags configuration reference </reference/configuration/tags>` for full details.

 Annotations
 ~~~~~~~~~~~